justinchiu/probLang/chapters/writeup.md

 Shorter utterances, such as the pronouns, receive higher mass than longer utterances.
 This is highly analgous to coding or compression schemes which seek to minimize total message length.

-For our state prior, since we would like to have a fully enumerated state, we can sample accessibility levels for each of the possible entities.
+For our state prior, since we would like to observe the speaker's behavior a fully enumerated state, we can sample accessibility levels for each of the possible entities.

 ~~~~